kurenai-11/blog-real-project/README.md

    `npm run install-deps`

-3. You can then start both the frontend and backend at the same time with `npm run dev` in this project's root folder.

-By default frontend will run at port **5173** and backend at port **5000**.
-You can change the ports in _backend/.env_ (create the file if you need it) and (todo) _frontend/vite.config.ts_
+3. By default frontend will run at port **5173** and backend at port **5000**.
+You can change the ports in _backend/.env_ (create the file if you need it) and _frontend/vite.config.ts_.

+4. To make frontend be able to connect to the backend properly, change the base url for the backend api in the _apiSlice.ts_

+5. You can then start both the frontend and backend at the same time with `npm run dev` in this project's root folder.